petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ### Challenge 4: Bridging the interactive--batch divide

 When writing music,
-you can spend a long time writing out sheet music, imagining what it will sound like, then have someone play it at the end, or you can sit at the instrument and keep playing until it sounds right.
+you can spend a long time writing it all out on paper, imagining what it will sound like, then have someone play it at the end, or you can sit at the instrument and keep playing until it sounds right.